 “How far can a child go when the people around him are supportive and caring?” – Ms. Mersheil Balela, one of Gen Mark’s advisers.

-Families choose international education for various reasons: global competency, higher salary, and better employment opportunities, among others.
-For some parents though, it is simply for their children to excel in English.
-Southville alumnus Gen Mark Tanno needed no other reason to join Southville than the opportunity to gain fluency in English.
-For an international school like Southville, this popular language, the global language of business and trade, has assisted people from different walks of life in their international pursuits and triumphs.
+Families choose international education for various reasons: global competency, higher salary, and better employment opportunities.
+To some parents, it is simply for their children to excel in the English language as students meet and learn with different nationalities.
+Southville alumnus Gen Mark Tanno had no other reason to join Southville than to get fluent in it.
+For an international school like Southville, the global language of business and trade has assisted people from different walks of life, particularly with their international pursuits.
+Southville has graduated students who are not only excellent in academics but are also effective communicators in the global arena.

 Student performance during COVID-19 has been a crucible to make or break.
 The staggering success of double degree major, Gen Mark Tanno, who graduated with the highest honors (summa cum laude) at Georgia Institute of Technology (Georgia Tech) has earned him Southville’s utmost admiration and respect for his ability to triumph in a year of drastic upheaval.
 The school has dedicated many years to develop multiple dimensions of adaptability in its students and alumni to prepare them to face all kinds of challenges in their pursuit of academic and professional success.
 Southville’s Chief Executive Mentor, Dr. Genevieve Ledesma – Tan expressed her admiration for Gen Mark during a virtual tribute.
 She said, “His feat in the global arena makes our mission and vision truly worthwhile.”

 Since childhood, Gen Mark has been enthusiastic and absorbed by Mathematics and Sciences.
 Born to a Filipino mother and a Japanese father, his love for these subjects are innate.
-He spent his years in Southville fighting for and earning countless medals in local and international competitions against other schools’ top-tier students.
+He spent his years in Southville earning medals locally and internationally.
 He was one of the pioneer Mathletes to bring Southville to the most prestigious competitions joined by the finest international schools worldwide.
 Tanno was named one of the Ten Outstanding Young Mathematicians (TOYM) in the National Capital Region in 2015.
 “I became interested in these subjects during first grade because I really had good teachers.
 Because I was bad at English back then, I had to focus on where I’m good at rather than nothing.
 Southville had been very active in academic competitions that instilled growth in me as a student,” Gen Mark shared.

 His life in college served as his training ground to qualify for the world’s corporate giants where only the brightest can find success.
 At Facebook, Gen Mark was assigned to work on Facebook Watch in aid of creators and businesses in the digital video market.
 A double major’s senior year and prestigious internship in a time of a crisis means Gen Mark has raised the bar for an exceptionally high standard of grit, resilience, and intellectual competence.
 “During this global pandemic, a lot of people relied on social media to learn, communicate, and watch relevant news and updates.
 Facebook has been a vital tool in keeping us informed and connecting us online when quarantine restrictions were implemented.
 That is why I was so proud when Gen was hired as a Software Engineer Intern at Facebook, knowing that my son is contributing to the world and making a difference in his own way,” shared Mrs. Nanette Veloso Tanno, Gen Mark’s mother.